dhwanu19/Excel-VBA-Bond-Analysis/README.md

 ## Structure

-The Excel file, `Home_Deposit_Investment_Strategy.xlsx`, contains multiple sheets, each dedicated to specific aspects of the analysis:
+The Excel file, `Excel-VBA-Investment-Analysis.xlsx`, contains multiple sheets, each dedicated to specific aspects of the analysis:
 - Income and Investment: Breakdown of monthly income and investment allocations.
 - Investment Options: Detailed analysis of the three investment strategies.
 - Risky Asset X: Simulation of returns for the risky asset under varying market conditions.